RPO and RTO: The Conceptual Vise-Grips of BDR Sales

 By positioning the business continuity market as a spectrum and helping your client determine where they fall on it, that is, what degree of risk and DR cost they are able to accept, many MSPs have successfully leveraged the concepts of RPO and RTO to target and close business.

 Axcient can help you find and position the right solutions for your clients.
-Our Business Availability Suite creates the right mix of solutions to ensure you meet your customers RTO and RTO requirements.
+Our x360 Platform guarantees RPO of 15-minutes and RTO of less than 1-hour, and creates the right mix of solutions to ensure you meet your customers’ RTO and RTO requirements.